zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose."
+> "Believe in one thing too much and you have no room for new ideas.  "
 >
-> — Steve Jobs
+> — Ray Bradbury
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch